The Complexity of Second-order HyperLTL

 As mentioned in Section~\ref{sec:intro}, the complexity problems for HyperLTL were thoroughly studied~\cite{FinkbeinerH16,hyperltlsatconf,hyperltlsat}.
-For $\sohyltl$, Beutner et al. mainly focused on the algorithmic aspects by providing model checking~\cite{DBLP:conf/cav/BeutnerFFM23} and monitoring~\cite{BeutnerFFM24} algorithms, and did not study the respective complexity problems in depth.
+For $\sohyltl$, Beutner et al.\ mainly focused on the algorithmic aspects by providing model checking~\cite{DBLP:conf/cav/BeutnerFFM23} and monitoring~\cite{BeutnerFFM24} algorithms.
+Finkbeiner et al. studied the complexity of $\sohyltl$ and $\lfpsohyltlfp$ over tree-shaped and acyclic structures, which contain finitely many traces~\cite{FoSSaCS26}, thus all problems become decidable.
+None of the above studied the respective complexity problems for general structures in depth.

 Logics related to $\sohyltl$ are asynchronous and epistemic logics.
 Much research has been done regarding epistemic properties~\cite{DBLP:conf/clima/Dima08,DBLP:books/mit/FHMV1995,DBLP:conf/atal/LomuscioR06a,DBLP:conf/fsttcs/MeydenS99} and their relations to hyperproperties~\cite{DBLP:conf/fossacs/BozzelliMP15}.
 However, most of this work concerns expressiveness and decidability results (e.g.,~\cite{DBLP:journals/tocl/BozzelliMM24}), and not complexity analysis for the undecidable fragments.
 This is similar for asynchronous hyperlogics~\cite{BartocciHNC23,DBLP:conf/cav/BaumeisterCBFS21,BeutnerF23,DBLP:journals/corr/abs-2404-16778,DBLP:conf/lics/BozzelliPS21,DBLP:conf/concur/BozzelliPS22,DBLP:journals/pacmpl/GutsfeldMO21,DBLP:conf/mfcs/KontinenSV23,KontinenSV24,DBLP:conf/mfcs/KrebsMV018}, where most work concerns decidability results and expressive power, but not complexity analysis.